rramosx11/portfolio/README.md

 ## What I added to my portfolio

-* My portfolio has my name, recent photo, and the navigation will redirect to the section of the portfolio.
+- My portfolio has my name, recent photo, and the navigation will redirect to the section of the portfolio.
-* Added semantic elemnents through the HTML
+- My resume nav link downloads my most recent resume pre bootcamp.
-* Changed the h3 tags to h2 tags to fix the hierarchy of the headers.
+-
-* Removed the extra class titles and adjusted the CSS to condense the code in html and css.
+-
-* Reordered the css to follow the structure of the webpage.
+-
-* Added alt descriptions to the images
+-
-* Fixed the navigation bar so that when the tab in clicked on the website, the viewer will be redirected to that section of the page.
-The id was missing for the SEO section.
+-